 You want me to pick between my children?

 What gave you the idea to follow a number of gay characters over four decades, from the 1950s to the 1980s, as you do in The L.A.
 After Midnight Quartet?

 I've wanted to do this series for many, many years.
 Every time I read a nonfiction book on the history of the gay community my imagination would go into overdrive.
 It probably started back in the 1970s when I first read GAY AMERICAN HISTORY by Jonathan Ned Katz, and continued with John D'Emilio's SEXUAL POLITICS, SEXUAL COMMUNITIES, and Stuart Timmons and Lillian Faderman's GAY L.A.

 Are any of the characters in your books based on real people?

 An awful lot of them.
 Certainly most of the characters in THE YELLOW CANARY and THE BLACK CAT are inspired by real people and real events.
 The same is true of the Doug Orlando mysteries.
 I have a tendency to take real people and events and stick them into my plots.

 Are any of your characters based on you?

-Well, when my partner read the Doug Orlando books when they first came out, the first thing he said was "the Stewart character (Orlando's English professor partner of ten years) is based on you."
+Well, when my husband read the Doug Orlando books when they first came out, the first thing he said was "the Stewart character (Orlando's English professor partner of ten years) is based on you."
 Basically, whenever the lead character has a Jewish boyfriend, that character's personality is probably inspired by me, even though I'm not Jewish.
 I also identify strongly with the wisecracking crow who thinks he's a raven in my children's book, EVERYBODY HATES EDGAR ALLAN POE!